public class AnnotationObject

 To set the fill to blue for an annotation circle:

-public void setColor(java.awt.Color value)
+resetColorpublic void setColor(java.awt.Color value)

 Sets the inside fill color for annotation object.

 When working with Arrow annotation objects, this method controls the color of the arrow head and tail.
-The setColor
+The setColor method of the Line class is used in conjunction with the setBorder method to modify the line color of the arrow.

 For more information regarding the Color type, please refer to the Documentation.